matrix-org/matrix-spec-proposals/proposals/2278-deleting-content.md

 If a new event is received over federation which refers to a deleted attachment, then the server should operate as if it has never heard of that attachment; pulling it in over federation from whatever the source server is.
-(This will break if the remote server sends an event referring to the local MXC URL, so don't do that.)
+This will break if a remote server sends an event referring to a local MXC URL which may have been deleted, so don't do that - clients on servers should send MXC URLs which refer to their local server, not remote ones.

 In the scenario of (say) a redacted membership event, it's possible that the refcount of an unwanted avatar might be greater than zero (due to the avatar